If you are having trouble paying your rent, mortgage, or utilities, you are not alone. Here are some options available for getting assistance.

 - The first and most important step to take is to communicate your situation to your property manager or mortgage lender.

-- Although the state of Indiana has halted court proceedings, individuals are still obligated to continue paying your rent or mortgage as you are able to keep your credit in good standing.
+- Although the state of Indiana has halted court proceedings, individuals are still obligated to continue paying rent or mortgage to keep credit in good standing.
 If you fail to pay your rent or mortgage and do not make other arrangements, eviction/foreclosure proceedings will resume after the governor’s declared pause on evictions and foreclosures has ended.

 - Check directly with each of your utility providers to see if they are offering help at this time.